heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   I'm still working on my registration.

 10/Jan/25
   I couldn't do much today, but it was a good day.
 I completed my NYSC registration just in time before the portal closed, and I also got a new PC.
-Now, I can start pushing more for my pen-testing career with a better tool.
+Now, with a better tool, I can start pushing more for my pen-testing career.

 11/Jan/25
-  I couldn't do any project today because I was setting up my PC and don't have a Kali here.
+  I couldn't do any projects today because I was setting up my PC and didn't have a Kali.

 13/Jan/25
   I tried installing Kali as my default OS but couldn't.
 Now, I'm waiting to increase my ROM so I have more space to do everything, but I'll focus on sharpening my Python skills for now.